wouterdebie/i2cssh/README.markdown

         - host2
         - ...

+## TODO

+- Functional parity with csshX (as far as possible)
+- Being able to specify an iTerm2 profile

 ## Contributing to i2cssh

 I know that i2cssh doesn't have all the functionality of csshX, but either let me know what you really need or